-As yet, there is limited clarity on how feedback from Athens-based students and faculty will be analysed separately and acted upon, distinct mechanisms to close the feedback loop, showing students and staff how their input leads to change in Athens should be developed.
+As there is yet limited clarity on how feedback from Athens-based students and faculty will be analysed separately and acted upon, distinct mechanisms to close the feedback loop, showing students and staff how their input leads to change in Athens should be developed.

 We thank for the EEC for recognising our commitment to ongoing enhancements.
 The same ethos will apply to UNIC Athens, including the ways in which feedback is gathered, analysed and acted upon.
 This applies to all student surveys, including the annual Student Experience Survey, as well as representation at committee meetings, and in focus groups.
-The operation of the programme/ department/ school governance structure at UNIC Athens allows for separate analysis and action in relation to matters that relate to the operation of the programme at the Campus.

-Our existing Feedback Informed Developments (FIDs) process will be implemented so that details of relevant actions taken (that have arisen from all feedback routes) can be disseminated to staff and students, to encourage awareness and help to close the feedback loop.
+The Feedback Informed Developments (FIDs) process will be implemented so that details of relevant actions taken (that have arisen from all feedback routes) can be disseminated to staff and students, to encourage awareness and help to close the feedback loop.